 For true peace of mind, here are the six steps you should take before jetting off to keep the getaway cars for the Riviera.

 Empty homes are open targets.
 To dissuade a potential intruder from thinking your house is unoccupied, set up a timer that will turn on select lights in the evening, giving the impression to passersby that someone’s in.
 The Boundary alarm will be able to switch lights on and off at specified times to mimic an occupied home!

 - Appoint a trusted neighbour as a ‘keyholder’

-Entrusting a key to a neighbour you know well means they can keep an eye on your property, giving them easy access should anything seem amiss.
+Entrusting a neighbour you know well to become an alarm keyholder means they can keep an eye on your property, giving them easy access should anything seem amiss.
 If your home is fitted with a Boundary smart alarm, you could also set security notifications to send directly to your neighbour whilst you’re away.
 This way, someone on the ground (and in the country) will be notified immediately if your home has been entered.

 - Find unusual places to hide your valuables

 Even in an empty home, a burglar doesn’t want to spend too long searching for valuable items.
 Every second they are in your property is a second they risk being caught.
 Consequently, there are specific places a seasoned intruder will immediately head to when they’re aiming for an efficient fait accompli.
 Typically, drawers will be opened and mattresses lifted.
 Safes that are not anchored down will be ferried away.
 To reduce the chances of a thief finding your most prized possessions, hide them in stranger spots, such as clothes pockets and board game boxes.
 Better yet, invest in a safe that’s secured in place to deposit your personal documents and treasured mementos.
 Most thieves don’t want to power up drills in the middle of a quiet night.